Mathématique: Chapter 40

 Chapter 40

 “Do what?”
 Young countered, one hand spread on the lacquered wood of the bar.
+“Drink after work?”

-Jackson didn’t answer him.
+Jackson didn’t answer.

 “I’ll take a Coors,” Young said.

-“Pick something for me,” Jackson said.
+Jackson sighed.
+“Pick something for me.”

-“He’ll take a Coors too,” Young said.
+“He’ll have a Coors too,” Young said.

 “Arrogant Bastard Ale,” Young read.

-“Lucky guess,” the bartender replied dryly.
+“Lucky guess,” the man replied.

 “It turned out okay,” Young said mildly.

-“You were trying to help,” Young replied.
+“You were trying to help.”

 “Thanks,” Jackson said.
-“Thanks for—“ His grip shifted and his thumbnail slipped beneath the edge of the label on his beer.
-“Well, these things.
-They can ramp up or down depending on external circumstances.
-You know what I mean.
-It’s always nice to have an unquestionable rock of sanity saying things like ‘maybe making a direct appeal to ascended beings will be helpful in this situation’.”
+“Thanks for—” He shrugged, then slid a thumbnail beneath the edge of the label on his Arrogant Bastard Ale.
+“It’s always nice to have a rock of sanity saying things like, ‘maybe making a direct appeal to ascended beings will be helpful’.”

 “I said that?”
 Young asked, skeptical, trying not to remember the particulars of the previous afternoon.

-“Mmm.
-Well, there’s that too.
+“Mmm, yeah, there’s that too.
 I miss truth.”
 Jackson took a sip of his beer and made a face.
 “You hold onto that one as long as you can.”

 “Truth?”
 Young said.